AshridgeTechnologies/elemento/design/Running apps via service workers.md

 - Service worker restarts are handled without the user noticing
 - Editor service worker can handle multiple projects open at the same time
 - Runner can handle multiple apps at the same time
+- Editor updates are quickly and reliably seen in the Preview

 Forces
 ------